Lightweight Detection of a Small Number of Large Errors in a Quantum Circuit: Introduction

 We will consider two types of $U,\tilde{U}$ in the following subsections: (1) arbitrary unitaries, which we can think of as (possibly very large) circuits over an arbitrary universal set of gates, for instance $\{H,T,\mbox{CNOT}\}$.
-Here we will be able to efficiently detect large $D^{max}$-distance if $U$ and $\tilde{U}$ differ in only one $k$-qubit gate, with $k=O(1)$.
+Here we will be able efficiently to detect large $D^{max}$-distance if $U$ and $\tilde{U}$ differ in only one $k$-qubit gate, with $k=O(1)$.
 And (2) unitaries corresponding to \emph{Clifford} circuits.
 Here we will be able to efficiently detect difference between any two Clifford circuits $U$ and~$\tilde{U}$.
 In both cases our procedures only need to run the circuits a \emph{constant} number of times in order to detect a constant distance in worst-case norm.
+In case (2), if the number of faulty gates in our Clifford circuit is $O(1)$, then we can actually find what those errors are in polynomial time.